MasonNguyenFan/Blooket-Hacks/README.md

-Join the Discord for support: https://discord.gg/UJSpqBNghy
+Blooket Hacks

-if you get banned this is not my issue, as these are against Blooket's TOS
+Forked from Glizzy

--lol-jude
+If you get banned not my problem